 Colombia Visa Guide: Visitor (V) Visas

-- Conduct business negotiations, market studies, plans or procedures of direct investment and constitution of commercial society, negotiation, conclusion of contracts or commercial representation.
+- Conduct business management, including: business negotiations, market studies, plans or procedures of direct investment and constitution of commercial society, negotiation, conclusion of contracts or commercial representation.

-- Participate in an academic exchange program, advance training in art or trade, or undertake different studies in a primary, secondary or undergraduate higher education program.
+- Participate in an academic exchange program, advance training in art or trade, or undertake different studies such as Spanish classes or in a primary, secondary or undergraduate higher education program.

-- To carry out administrative and/or judicial proceedings before entities or authorities in Colombia.
-This is similar to one option of a TP-8 visa.
+- Carry out administrative and/or judicial proceedings before entities or authorities in Colombia.

 - Participate in an event as a lecturer, exhibitor, artist, athlete, jury, contestant or logistical staff.

 - To work in a religious ministry or as a missionary of a spiritual entity duly recognized by the Colombian State.

 - To enter and remain in the country as a volunteer or student in religious training or to conduct theological studies in an institute or church organization.

 - Volunteer in development cooperation projects or in the promotion and protection of human rights.